moderndatacompany/dataos.info/docs/resources/monitor/how_to_guide/report_monitor.md

           value: succeeded
 ```

 To configure the Report Monitor you can test the API using postman by replacing the resource, version, resource name, and workspace, then configure the conditions accordingly.
+To know more about the specific attributes, [refer to this](/resources/monitor/configuration/).